samuelwondimu/samuelwondimu/README.md

-- 👋 Hi, I’m @samuelwondimu
+- 👋 Hi, I’m samuelwondimu
-- 👀 I’m interested in front-end
-- 🌱 I’m currently working react.js
 - 📫 How to reach me wsamuelwondimu@gmail.com

 <!---